mathjax/MathJax-docs/web/webpack.rst

        /**
         * @param {TeXParser} parser   The TeX parser object
-        * @param {string} name        The control sequence that is calling thi sfunction
+        * @param {string} name        The control sequence that is calling this function
         * @param {string} type        The MathML element type to be created */ mmlToken(parser, name, type) {